 Creams that contain less oil but are thick enough to need some time to absorb in your skin are recommendable for people who often get in touch with water, but still, have normal to combination skin.

 You may have found the best drugstore hand lotion so far and you are super content with it, but do you know the ingredients?
 Most people don’t pay attention to this part because most people don’t understand all the complicated names in the ingredient section tag.

 Here is what you need to know about good hand lotions:

 Sun protection – this is a must!
 It does not matter whether it is summer or fall, your hands need sun protection.
 As mentioned above, the hands are the most exposed part of our bodies (just like the face).
 Just remember those freckles that old people have.
 It’s not just something the skin gets as it ages.
 The sun is to blame for this condition.
 That’s why a hand lotion must have UVA and UVB protection.
 Just the way you want to protect your face from the harsh sun rays, you must do the same with your hands.
 Make sure to pick a hand lotion that has sun protection combined with vitamins A, C, and E because without these your hand lotion will only provide you sun protection and nothing else.

 No Dry Ingredients – Any hand lotion that contains phthalates, sulfates, and parabens will most certainly cause you dry skin, no matter what the cosmetic company says.
-Just like most chap sticks that contain parabens (and cause you addiction because it makes your lip skin constantly dry) hand lotion with these ingredients will dry up your skin and will put you in the magic circle of constant applying.
+Just like most chapsticks that contain parabens and causes you to have your lip skin constantly dry.
+Hand lotion with these ingredients will dry up your skin and will put you in the magic circle of constant applying.
 There won’t be any good results.
 Your skin will still be dry.